VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

 ***Current***

 A customer can have multiple saving accounts (one in his name , other in a joint name etc).
 He can have multiple current accounts for different companies he owns.
 Or he can have a multiple current and saving accounts.
-* A Manager can add a edit account details for an existing account.
+* A Manager can add an edit account details for an existing account.
 * A Manager can add a delete an account for a customer.
 * A Manager can deposit money into any account.
 Usually done when cash is deposited at a bank branch.
 * A Manager can withdraw money from any account.
 Usually done when cash is withdrawn at a bank branch.